Temsegn/FertTech/README.md

-# FertTech - National Farmer Input Distribution System
+# GreenLedger - Fertilizer distribution for Farmer

-A Next.js frontend application for FertTech, the Ethiopian Farmer Input Distribution System with mock authentication and role-based access control.
+A Next.js frontend application for GreenLedger, the Ethiopian Fertilizer Distribution System with mock authentication and role-based access control.

 ## Features